[Part 2] REST API Components & How to read them

 In Part 3 of this API guide, we’re going to apply your new found knowledge into practical use.
 We’re going to look at a couple of real-life scenarios where you’ll need to apply your API knowledge as a product manager and you’ll learn how to debug errors based on API responses.

-Connect with Irene on LinkedIn and Twitter and follow Skiplevel on LinkedIn, Twitter, and Instagram.
+Connect with Irene on LinkedIn and X and follow Skiplevel on LinkedIn, X, and YouTube.